 JAPAN

-This is a country where craft is sacred, from hand-folded paper to centuries-old pottery, and where every gesture carries meaning.
+This is a country where craft is sacred—from hand-folded paper to centuries-old ceramics—and where every gesture carries intention.

-You might stumble upon a festival in a mountain town, taste ramen at a train station stall, or be invited into a tradition that spans generations.
+You might stumble upon a lantern-lit festival, savor ramen at a station stall, or be welcomed into a ritual passed down through generations.

-Japan doesn’t reveal everything at once—it unfolds through small, unforgettable moments that feel both ancient and alive.
+Japan doesn’t reveal itself all at once—it unfolds through quiet, unforgettable moments that feel both timeless and alive.

 POPULAR DESTINATIONS IN